Volunteer

 Role: The Parris Foundation: S.T.E.M.ulating Minds Volunteer

-Special skills or requirements: S.T.E.M. skills; working with middle and high school students.
+Special skills or requirements: S.T.E.M. skills; ability to work with middle and high school students.

 The Reading Team helps children in New York’s underserved neighborhoods become strong readers and develop the skills and habits that will support their success in school and in life.